DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - audits by these firms are generally considered acceptable by most investors and governing bodies
         - External audits are performed by an external organization.
 Often, they are 📝paid for by the organization, which has a certain level of control over them.
 However, external audits are considered more trustworthy than internal audits, since external auditors are independent of the company under test.
         - External auditors can provide an unbiased and impartial view of an organization's controls to third parties.
+- 6.1.3.1 🔴Second-party
+    - Second-Party audits typically involve 📝business partners auditing each other.
+A great example of this would be an enterprise auditing a 📝cloud provider prior to migrating data.
+These are useful to ensure all parties are comfortable working with each other and for enhancing trust, but they aren't as useful when it comes to meeting regulations.
 - 6.1.3 🔴Third-party
     - Third-party audits are conducted by, or on behalf of, another org.
 This can also be an unrelated firm that has the ability to be fair and impartial regarding the audited business.
     - The cost and lack of familiarity with an organization's systems can be a drawback to third-party audits.
 For example, someone who is unfamiliar with the systems will take longer to conduct an audit.
 Additionally, they may require additional resources that an internal employee wouldn't need, which may include having someone show them around the building or familiarizing the auditor with the structure of networks.